spencerahill/clim-change-course_2025/_sources/info/syllabus.md

 ### Homework
 HW assignments are graded on an *effort* basis, 0% to 100%.
 An earnest, thoughtful attempt at every problem will earn you a 95%.
 Truly exceptional work will earn a 100%.
 Any question not answered receives 0%.
 Questions partially answered or attempted without sufficient critical thinking will earn partial credit.

+All HW due dates will be posted on the [course schedule](./schedule).

+**Late policy**: Extensions require pre-approval in writing by the professor; email me ASAP if you get sick or have some major conflict.
+Otherwise, 50% reduction for submissions the day after the deadline, zero credit for submissions after the next day.

 In total, the homework assignments are worth 15% of your semester grade.
 This percentage reflects a balance: because of generative AI tools, I cannot meaningfully evaluate your comprehension of the material from take-home HW assignments.
 However, working through problem sets is a **crucial** way of improving your understanding of this material!

 Approach your assignments accordingly: sure, in a pinch you can feed everything to ChatGPT and get most or all of that 15% of the grade...but how likely is it that your exam scores---which make up **85%** for non-B88 students and **65%** for B88 students---won't suffer even more if you don't put in the effort to understand the problem sets?
 Keep in mind, the exams will follow the problem sets closely.

-All HW due dates will be posted on the [course schedule](./schedule).  **They are due at the START of class, 2pm, that day.**  Late assignments will not be accepted.

 ## Course philosophy
 ### "Climate change" vs. "climate science"